More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 - Coordinate resources and influence stakeholders.

-The Board meet monthly, or as required, to discuss the development and progress of the Town Investment Plan.
+The Board meets eight-weekly, or as required, to discuss the development and progress of the Town Investment Plan.
 Find out more about the board membership, meeting agendas and minutes online.

 What does it mean for Goldthorpe?